Samiboi1/Samiboi1/README.md

 Student learning IT and Web design
 ----------------------------------

-Currently in my first year of IT and web design in Nösnäsgymnasiets information and media technology course
+Currently in my third and last year of IT and web design in Nösnäsgymnasiets information and media technology course

 *   🌍  I'm based in Stenungsund, SE
 *   ✉️  You can contact me at [sam.hartelius@icloud.com](mailto:sam.hartelius@icloud.com)